jfg956/mysql-server/jfg_brain_dump.md

 ### Slow Query Log File Examples

-Doing this in 8.0 because I want to compare with Percona Server (PS 8.4.0 is not out), and in .36 because PS .37 is not out (well, was not when I did these tests).
+Doing this in 8.0 because I want to compare with Percona Server (PS 8.4.0 is not out at the time of doing this), and in .36 because PS .37 is not out (well, was not when I did these tests).

 From what I see, no change from 8.0 to 8.4.